Stroke & Vascular Disorders

 • Labetalol 10 mg intravenous every 10 to 20 minutes, max 150 mg/day

-As hematoma growth in acute intracerebral hemorrhage is a dynamic process, treatment with early hemostatic therapy could lead to prevention of early hematoma growth.
+As hematoma growth in acute intracerebral hemorrhage is a dynamic process, treatment with early hemostatic therapy could lead to the prevention of early hematoma growth.
 The hemostatic properties of recombinant activated factor VII (rFVIIa) are established in patients with inherited or acquired hemophilia with inhibitors and in patients with congenital factor VII deficiencies.
 Its predominant action is limited to areas of injury, apparently without systemic activation of the coagulation cascade.
 Recombinant activated factor VII (rFVIIa) may be a valuable therapy during the hyperacute stage of intracerebral hemorrhage.
-A random evaluation demonstrated that treatment with rFVIIa within 4 hours after the onset of intracerebral hemorrhage limits the growth of the hematoma, reduces mortality, and improves functional outcomes at 90 days (92).
-Serious thromboembolic adverse events, mainly myocardial or cerebral infarction, occurred in 7% of rFVIIa-treated patients, as compared with 2% of those given placebo.
-Another study by same group of authors suggested that therapy with rFVIIa reduced hematoma growth but did not improve survival or functional outcome (93).
-In this study authors randomly assigned 841 patients with intracerebral hemorrhage to receive placebo, 20 microgram of rFVIIa per kilogram of body weight, or 80 microgram of rFVIIa per kilogram within 4 hours after the onset of intracerebral hemorrhage.
-The primary end point was poor outcome, defined as severe disability or death according to the modified Rankin scale 90 days after the stroke.
-Treatment with 80 microgram of rFVIIa per kilogram resulted in a significant reduction in growth in volume of the hemorrhage.
-Despite this reduction in bleeding, there was no significant difference among the 3 groups in the proportion of patients with poor clinical outcome (24% in the placebo group, 26% in the group receiving 20 microgram of rFVIIa per kilogram, and 29% in the group receiving 80 microgram).
+A random evaluation demonstrated that treatment with rFVIIa within 4 hours after the onset of intracerebral hemorrhage limits the growth of the hematoma, reduces mortality, and improves functional outcomes at 90 days (96).
+Serious thromboembolic adverse events, mainly myocardial or cerebral infarction, occurred in 7% of rFVIIa-treated patients, as compared with 2% of those given a placebo.
+Another study by the same group of authors suggested that therapy with rFVIIa reduced hematoma growth but did not improve survival or functional outcome (97).
+In this study authors randomly assigned 841 patients with intracerebral hemorrhage to receive placebo, 20 micrograms of rFVIIa per kilogram of body weight, or 80 micrograms of rFVIIa per kilogram within 4 hours after the onset of intracerebral hemorrhage.
+The primary endpoint was poor outcome, defined as severe disability or death according to the modified Rankin scale 90 days after the stroke.
+Treatment with 80 micrograms of rFVIIa per kilogram resulted in a significant reduction in growth in volume of the hemorrhage.
+Despite this reduction in bleeding, there was no significant difference among the three groups in the proportion of patients with poor clinical outcomes (24% in the placebo group, 26% in the group receiving 20 micrograms of rFVIIa per kilogram, and 29% in the group receiving 80 microgram).
+Tranexamic acid, a potent antifibrinolytic drug, has been tried to prevent hematoma expansion in patients with intracerebral hemorrhage.
+In a systematic review with metaanalysis, Wang and colleagues noted that tranexamic acid reduced the risk of hematoma expansion in patients with intracerebral hemorrhage (155).
+However, in a metaanalysis of the data of 2800 patients from six trials, tranexamic acid had no effect on reducing the risk of 90-day mortality.

-Guidelines for the management of spontaneous intracerebral hemorrhage suggested that surgical evacuation of hematoma is necessary in cerebellar hemorrhage, especially if the hematoma is larger than 3 cm in diameter and the patient is deteriorating neurologically or if the hematoma is associated with a fourth ventricle obstruction causing increased intracranial pressure or hydrocephalus or showing evidence of compression over brainstem (102; 103; 94; 18).
-A current published meta-analysis that included 4 observational studies (data of 6580 patients from 64 hospitals in the United States and Germany) revealed that surgical hematoma evacuation, in comparison to conservative treatment, was not associated with improved functional outcome at 3 months (72).
+Guidelines for the management of spontaneous intracerebral hemorrhage suggested that surgical evacuation of hematoma is necessary in cerebellar hemorrhage, especially if the hematoma is larger than 3 cm in diameter and the patient is deteriorating neurologically or if the hematoma is associated with a fourth ventricle obstruction causing increased intracranial pressure or hydrocephalus or showing evidence of compression over brainstem (106; 107; 98; 19).
+A current published meta-analysis that included four observational studies (data of 6580 patients from 64 hospitals in the United States and Germany) revealed that surgical hematoma evacuation, in comparison to conservative treatment, was not associated with improved functional outcome at 3 months (74).

 Ravindra Kumar Garg MD